ThinkRider X7 PRO Review: Responsive but Inaccurate

 The ThinkRider X7 PRO is ideal for riders looking for a direct-drive smart trainer that doesn’t exceed the $1000 mark.

-It offers all features you expect from a smart trainer, including gradient simulation, connectivity with 3rd party apps, or ERG mode.
+It offers all the features you expect from a smart trainer, including gradient simulation, connectivity with 3rd party apps, or ERG mode.

 ThinkRider X7 PRO Summary